accosmin/nano/README.md

 #### Compilation

-Use a C++14 compiler and install Eigen3, LibArchive and DevIL.
+Use a C++14 compiler and install Eigen3, LibArchive, Zlib, BZip2 and DevIL.

-Nano is tested on ArchLinux ([gcc 4.9.3+ | gcc 5.3+ | clang 3.5+], CMake 3.1+, Ninja or Make) and OSX (clang, homebrew, CMake 3.1+, Ninja or Make).
+Nano is tested on Linux ([gcc 4.9.3+ | gcc 5.3+ | clang 3.5+], CMake 3.1+, Ninja or Make) and OSX (clang, homebrew, CMake 3.1+, Ninja or Make).
 The code is written to be cross-platform, so it may work (with minor fixes) on other platforms as well (e.g. Windows/MSVC).

 The easiest way to compile (and install) is to run the `build_release.sh` bash script.
 The test programs and utilities will be found in the `build-release` directory.
 The `build_debug.sh` bash script will build the debugging version with and without address, leak and thread sanitizers (if available).